dikkeduif/discord-calendar-bot/README.md

 - !modify <eventid> to change some of the event settings after you've created the event
 - Flexible translations
 - Docker-compose to get the bot up and running in no time
+- Set up a reminder just before the event starts
 - ...

 ![Screenshot of an event](img/screenshot.png)